Lyks012/React-calculator/README.md

 # React-calculator
-A clone of iphone's calculator app made in React.
+A calculator app made in React.